crusher-dev/docsv2/docs/getting-started/create-your-first-test.md

   <meta name="description" />
 </head>

-Crusher is e2e testing platform for developers/QA engineer, that allows you to create, manage and run test for your project.
+Crusher is e2e testing platform for developers/QA engineer, that allows you to create, manage and run tests for your project.

 <br/>
 <Tabs>